Ganna Smirnova: Career

 On 24 October 2006, the United Nations foundation day Nakshatra Theatre organized the musical dialogue of cultures presenting Ustad Aashish Khan and Ronu Majumdar in the Operetta Theatre.
 The event was organized by the Operetta Theatre of Kyiv.
 This activity has won laurels from the friends and onlookers alike.

 In the year 2009, the great maestro of Indian classical music Pt.
 Hari Prasad Chaurasia was invited on the celebration of the traditional Indian new year the program was so aptly named "The wind supreme".
 The event was organized in the National Philharmonic Hall in Kyiv.

-In the month of December 2009 the great musician and master of Sarod Ustad Amjad Ali Khan came to Kyiv and with the help of Indian Council for Cultural Relations and the Embassy of India in Ukraine, Ganna's Nakshatra Theatre a great cultural evening in the National Opera of Ukraine on 8 December.
-Before that, Ustad Amjad Ali Khan and his illustrious sons came to the university where they were facilitated by the head of the University and was awarded the Medal of Honor, thus being so the very first Asian musicians for getting such distinction.
-Ganna Smirnova has just written a book on the subject of Indian temple classical dances "Indian temple dance – Tradition, legends and Philosophy".
-It is the first of its kind in the whole of CIS region and has been very much appreciated by the scholars and academicians for the depth and the quality of the work that is being conducted by her work.
+In December 2009, the musician and master of the Sarod, Ustad Amjad Ali Khan visited to Kyiv.
+With the support from the Indian Council for Cultural Relations and the Embassy of India in Ukraine, Ustad performed at the Ganna's Nakshatra Theatre on 8 December.
+Before that, Ustad Amjad Ali Khan and his sons visited the university where they were facilitated by the head of the University and where Ustad was awarded the Medal of Honor, being the very first Asian musician to receive such a distinction.

 In March 2010, Ganna embarked on her performing tour to India and had sterling performances in the India International Center 3 March, Azad Bhawan of ICCR on 5 March and on the celebration of the International Women's day on 8 and 9 March in Jawaharlal Nehru University.
 She went on to perform in Natyanjali festival the Chidambaram dance festival in the pious Maha Shivarathri day on 13 March in the world-famous Natraja Thillai temple, in Kumbhakonam on 15 March, and in the Brihadiswarar temple on 17 March 2010 on the celebration of the 1000 years of the temple establishment, a rare honor for a European artiste to perform in such places.
 In the month of August 2010 she was invited by the Indian Cultural Center of Moscow for the presentation of her book "Indian temple dances – Tradition, Philosophy and legends" besides the recitals at the overflowing auditorium.
 The event was inaugurated by the Deputy head of Indian Mission in Russia at that time.
 Considering her work in past Ganna has been honored by the Ministry of Culture of Ukraine and her dance ensemble Nakshatra has been awarded as the national ensemble category.